 The couple returned to England and moved into Kensington Palace just in time for their daughter’s birth on 24th May 1819.
 They named their daughter Alexandrina Victoria who would later become Queen Victoria after Princess Victoria.

-Due to the Duke’s mounting debts, they could not afford to live in London and as such moved to Devon where they planned on living incognito.
+Due to the Duke’s mounting debts, they could not afford to live in London.
+Because of this, the family made the move to Devon where they would try to live incognito.

 Not long after, the Duke contracted a heavy cold, which the doctors could not treat.
 So, shortly after his 52nd birthday, he passed away, less than a year after his daughter’s birth and a mere six days before the death of his father George III.
 Once more, Princess Victoria of Saxe-Coburg-Saalfeld became a widow.